Skip to Main Content

 Data format for t-test of means

-We will be doing Example 1 from the review page, so you should refer to that before starting this exercise.
+We will be doing Example 1 from the review page, Example 1 data from the review page, (This is also the same t-test data you did in Week 0, for review) so you should refer to that before starting this exercise.

-The format for doing a t-test of means in R requires placing all of the data in one column with a second column containing a "grouping variable".
+The format for doing a t-test of means in R requires placing all of the data in one column with a second column containing a “grouping variable”.
+You do not have to actually use "grouping" in the column heading, but we are so this all makes sense.
 The grouping variable is just a string (series of characters) that identifies the group to which a particular data value belongs.
 The height data table with grouping variable should look like this:

 Notice how this format is different from the format we would typically use for Excel: